 The Corner Window

 The Corner Window is the scene of the crime.
 Shots were fired at the motorcade moving through Dealey Plaza, striking President John F. Kennedy and Texas Governor John Connally.
 Law enforcement soon arrived to investigate.
-Within 45 minutes, three shells were found in the southeast corner of the sixth floor.
+Within 45 minutes, three shells were found in the southeast corner of he sixth floor.
 This part of the exhibit recreates the scene based on crime scene photographs, but the corner itself is protected with glass walls so viewers can look but not disturb the scene.
-Interactive screens overlook Dealey Plaza and add a sense of realism to the event, seeing just where Lee Harvey Oswald made his sniper’s perch.
+Interactive screens overlook Dealey Plaza and add a sense of realism to the event, seeing just where Lee Harvey Oswald allegedly made his sniper’s perch.

 The Crisis Hours

 This portion of the exhibit follows the tumultuous 48-hour period after the assassination.
 Lee Harvey Oswald, a temporary employee at the Texas School Book Depository, was charged with the murder of Officer J.D.
-Tippit, as well as the murder of JFK.
-Less than 48 hours later, Oswald is shot in the Dallas Police Department basement by Jack Ruby, a local nightclub owner.
+Tippit, as well as the murder of President Kennedy.
+Less than 48 hours later, Oswald was shot in the Dallas Police Department basement by Jack Ruby, a local nightclub owner.
 In The Crisis Hours exhibit, you can see artifacts relating to Jack Ruby and Lee Harvey Oswald, including Oswald’s wedding ring, Ruby’s hat, and the camera of Dallas Times Herald photographer Bob Jackson, who took the Pulitzer-Prize-winning photograph of the shooting.

-You’ll be riveted by the thought-provoking speculations that came to light following the release of the 889-page investigative report that was presented to JFK’s successor and the 36th President of the United States, Lyndon B. Johnson.
+You’ll be riveted by the thought-provoking speculations that came to light following the release of the 889-page investigative report that was presented to Kennedy’s successor and the 36th President of the United States, Lyndon B. Johnson.
 The report concluded that there was no evidence of conspiracy in the assassination of John F. Kennedy.
 Watch a short video about the investigation while visual displays showcase photographic evidence, forensic and ballistic tests, and other artifacts, including the scaled model of Dealey Plaza made for the Warren Commission by the FBI and the cameras used by 12 eyewitnesses.

 Though President John F. Kennedy’s life was cut tragically short, he left behind a lasting legacy.
 Watch a ten-minute film highlighting his achievements and impact on civil rights, arts and culture, volunteerism, space, and technology.